microsoft/nni/docs/en_US/Builtin_Tuner.md

 BOHB advisor requires [ConfigSpace](https://github.com/automl/ConfigSpace), so users should install it first.
 User could use `pip3 install ConfigSpace` to install it.

 To use BOHB Advisor, you **must report the loss** as one of the final result to update Bayesian Optimization.
-If your metrics is not loss, you can return a **dict** type variable.
+So you should return a **dict** type variable with metrics in key "default" and loss in key "loss".
 For example:

 ```python
 test_result =